Sleitnick/AeroGameFramework/docs/settings.md

 This flag will allow the `Start` method to be skipped within modules.
 This will _not_ work for services or controllers.
 The purpose of this flag is to allow third-party modules to tie into AGF that might already have an `Start` method for other purposes.
 This value should be either `true` or `false`.
 The default value is `false`.

 ### Standalone
 This flag will prevent AGF from wrapping the module with the AGF metatable.
-This should be used when using third-party modules such as DataStore2 and Rojo.
+This should be used when using third-party modules such as DataStore2 and Roact.